David Zonshine

-David Zonshine is a talent manager, A&R scout and film producer who has worked at various companies including Interscope Records, DreamWorks Records, and Universal Music Group.
+David Zonshine is a music executive, A&R scout and film producer who has worked at various companies including Interscope Records, DreamWorks Records, and Universal Music Group.
 Zonshine is currently working with the George Harrison estate as well as managing his son Dhani Harrison.
-Along with Harrison, Zonshine relaunched George Harrison's iconic record label Dark Horse Records which also now oversees the Joe Strummer Estate and works with various artists/estates including, Billy Idol, Leon Russell, Ravi Shankar, and more.
+Along with Harrison, Zonshine relaunched George Harrison's iconic record label Dark Horse Records which also now oversees the Joe Strummer Estate and works with various artists/estates including, Cat Stevens, Billy Idol, Leon Russell, Ravi Shankar, and more.